USS Raleigh (1776): As USS Raleigh

 Accused of cowardice and dereliction of duty for not aiding Alfred, Captain Thompson was suspended soon after reaching port.
 On May 30, 1778, the Marine Committee appointed John Barry to replace him as captain.
 Barry arrived in Boston to assume command on June 24 only to find his ship without crew or stores and the Navy Board not wholly in support of the manner of his appointment.
-His reputation and character, however neutralized the ill-will of the Marine Committee, drew enlistments, and helped to obtain the stores.

-On September 25, Raleigh sailed for Portsmouth, New Hampshire with a brig and a sloop under convoy.
+His reputation and character, however, neutralized the ill-will of the Marine Committee, drew enlistments, and helped to obtain the stores.
+On September 25, Raleigh sailed for Portsmouth, New Hampshire, with a brig and a sloop under convoy.
 Six hours later two strange sails were sighted.
 After identification of the ships as British the merchant vessels were ordered back to port.
-Raleigh drew off the enemy.
-Through that day and the next the enemy ships HMS Unicorn and Experiment pursued Raleigh.
+Raleigh drew off the pursuing ships.
+Through that day and the next the British ships HMS Unicorn and Experiment pursued Raleigh.
 In late afternoon on the 27th, the leading British ship closed with her.
-A 7-hour running battle followed, much of the time in close action.
-About midnight, the enemy hauled off and Barry prepared to conceal his ship among the islands of Penobscot Bay.
+A seven-hour running battle followed, much of the time in close action.
+About midnight, the British hauled off and Barry prepared to conceal his ship among the islands of Penobscot Bay.